 If you experience any of the following side effects, stop taking Tequin and call your doctor:

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while taking Tequin, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injury caused by Tequin use.
+If you or a loved one have experienced any bad side effects while taking Tequin, you should first contact your doctor or other healthcare professional.
+You then may wish to meet with an experienced product liability attorney to discuss your options and to protect your right to a legal remedy for any injury caused by Tequin use.

 Contact a qualified product liability attorney to make sure your rights are protected.